oldu73/doc/docs/javascript/training/16-project-blog/aws-hosting.md

 // Define handler function, the entry point to our code for the Lambda service
 // We receive the object that triggers the function as a parameter exports.handler = async (event, context) => {
-  let id = context.awsRequestId;
+  // id from context as unique key to record in database let id = context.awsRequestId;
   // Extract values from event and format as strings let values = JSON.stringify(